 In September 2017, Univision began airing Lobos BUAP's home matches, thus holding the rights to all 18 Liga MX teams through the end of the Clausura 2018 season.

-In October 2017, Fox Sports announced that it acquired the long-term exclusive Spanish-language rights to Tijuana and Santos Laguna home matches in the United States, Mexico, and the rest of Latin America.
+In October 2017, Fox Sports acquired the long-term exclusive Spanish-language rights to Tijuana and Santos Laguna home matches in the United States, Mexico, and Latin America.

-Prior to the start of the 2017–18 season, the rules for relegation and promotion changed: a relegated Liga MX team of that season will be obligated to pay the prize money to the Ascenso MX team (MXN$120 million).
+Prior to the start of the 2017-18 season, the rules for relegation and promotion changed: if a team wins promotion but does not meet certain Liga MX requirements (e.g. stadium infrastructure and a youth team) the relegated Liga MX team of that season will be obligated to pay the prize money to the Ascenso MX team (MXN$120 million) for winning the promotion playoff.

 As of the 2018–19 season, only six teams met the full requirements to be promoted to Liga MX: Atlético San Luis, Atlante, Celaya, Juárez, Sinaloa, and UdeG.

-On 18 June 2019, the league was renamed as Liga BBVA MX, adopting the new identity of the sponsor, BBVA.
+On 18 June 2019, Liga MX was renamed as Liga BBVA MX, adopting the new identity of the sponsor BBVA.

 On 4 July 2019, the sponsorship contract with BBVA was renewed until 2021.

-On April 16, 2020, the Ascenso MX was folded due to the COVID-19 pandemic and lack of financial resources.
-Liga MX President Enrique Bonilla announced that promotion and relegation would be suspended for six years, and the Ascenso MX was replaced with the Liga de Expansión MX.
+On April 16, 2020, the Ascenso MX was folded due to the COVID-19 pandemic and financial issues, and promotion/relegation was suspended for six years, replaced by Liga de Expansión MX without promotion to Liga MX.

 On 16 August 2021, Eleven Sports announced it would broadcast the home Liga MX matches of C.D.
 Guadalajara for the 2021-22 season in more than 100 countries.

-2026 is the year until which the suspension of promotion and relegation in Liga MX is planned to last.
+2026 is the planned year for the end of the suspension of promotion and relegation in Liga MX.

 Facebook is a social media and networking service created in...